 Need help ASAP?

 We can’t close out a “What’s Out” article without sharing info on my design strategy sessions!
-If you want help making positive changes in 1-3 areas of your home that you’re stuck on, I’m currently offering Virtual Design Strategy Sessions through the month of October.
+If you want help making positive changes in 1-3 areas of your home that you’re stuck on, I’m currently offering Virtual Design Strategy Sessions through the end of the year.
 (Recently extended since they are SUCH a hit with homeowners who are tackling big projects this year on their own!)

 This one-time, flat fee service consists of a style assessment, a concentrated strategy discussion on three areas of concern, a prioritization roadmap, and connecting you to relevant resources with a summary PDF at the end.